samanad/boybio/SAFE_GIT_PULL.md

 - `product/config.php` - Database credentials
 - `product/uploads/` - All user uploads, logos, files
 - `product/uploads/cache/` - Cache files (can be cleared, but directory should exist)
+- `product/plugins/` - Plugin files and configurations (may contain local customizations)
 - Custom language files in `product/app/languages/` (if you have custom translations)

 ## 📋 Quick Reference: Safe Pull Commands